seyedeliasfakoorian/seyedeliasfakoorian/README.md

 # Hi there 👋
 I am Elias.
 I like technology; web-related development, to be more specific, I am working with games, hoping to obtain a bachelor's degree.
 I enjoy spending time learning modern frameworks and building cool projects.

-I used C, python, node, typescript, PHP, React, Matlab, and many more technologies to build fully-featured full-stack applications.
+I used C, typescript, shell, PHP, React, Matlab, javascript, and CSS to build fully-featured full-stack applications.
 As a full-stack dev, I also gained experience designing accessible and visually pleasing UI/UX experiences.

 <p align="center">
   <a href="https://github.com/seyedeliasfakoorian">